 Now add the onion to the remaining oil in the pot and sauté it gently until it is quite soft.
 Add the tomato.
 Simmer the tomato until it has melted and reduced to a nice, sauce-like consistency.

 Now add back your eggplant and celery, along with the capers, pignoli, olives and the marjoram.
 Allow everything to simmer together for about 5-10 minutes.
 A minute or two before it’s done, add the sugar and vinegar, mix well (but gently!) and let it finish simmering.
-Turn off the heat and let your caponata cool entirely before serving.
+Turn off the heat and let the dish cool entirely before serving.

 How much sugar and vinegar, you ask?
 Well, I tend not to measure, but a couple of spoonful of sugar along with a splash of the vinegar (I prefer the white wine variety) should do you fine.
 Add more if you want a more pronounced sweet and sour flavor, but I like just a hint.